 Why are you interested in the particular area of research?

-I’m interested in the filed of noncognitive assessments because it’s an area that’s essential, promising, yet still has great room for improvement.
+I’m interested in the field of noncognitive assessment because it’s an area that’s essential, rapidly growing in importance, yet has great room for improvement.

-The area of noncognitive assessments is important.
+The area of noncognitive assessments is important

 Noncognitive abilities are important in industry.
 Over the years, noncognitive variables have been shown to be able to predict a variety of work-related outcomes, including turnover (Salgado, 2000), task performance (Barrick & Mount, 1991; Hogan & Holland, 2003), and job satisfaction (Judge, Heller, & Mount, 2002).
 Due to their weak correlations with cognitive measures and significant incremental validity above and beyond intelligence measures, noncognitive tests have been considered an ideal supplement to cognitive ability tests, and widely used in the hiring processes.